-Research In Motion Ltd. (RIM)’s BlackBerry customers in parts of Europe suffered a service disruption on the same day as Apple Inc. (AAPL) introduced a new iPhone, the second time that’s happened in two years.
+Research In Motion Ltd. (RIM)’s BlackBerry customers in parts of Europe suffered a service disruption on the same day as Apple Inc. (AAPL:US) introduced a new iPhone, the second time that’s happened in two years.

 The malfunction, disclosed earlier today, has since been resolved and didn’t affect North America, RIM’s biggest market, Waterloo, Ontario-based RIM said in e-mails.
 Some BlackBerry users in Europe, the Middle East and Africa lost e-mail and Internet access, wireless carrier Vodafone Group Plc (VOD) said.